-0.5.7 Equipment safeguards during skilled person service conditions
+0.5.7 Equipment safeguards during skilled person service conditions involuntary reaction.

-- Purpose: To explain the intent of requirements for providing safeguards against involuntary reaction. - Rationale: By definition, a skilled person has the education and experience to identify all class 3 energy sources to which he can be exposed.
+Purpose: To explain the intent of requirements for providing safeguards against class 3 energy sources to which he can be exposed.
 However, while servicing one class 3 energy source in one location, a skilled person can be exposed to another class 3 energy source in a different location.